mukund-kri/fastify-tutorial/02.project_generator/CHAPTER.md

 ```
-$> fastify generate hello --esm
+$> fastify generate book-api --esm
 ```

 The `--esm` flag is used to generate the project using the ESM module system.
 This is generally a good idea for new projects written in es6.

-A new directory called `hello` will be created.
+A new directory called `book-api` will be created.
 This is the root directory of the application.
 The project structure will look like this:

 ```
-hello
+book-api
 ├── app.js
 ├── package.json
 ├── plugins